-The principal of an Independent Public School can establish a school board whose elected members work with them and the community to achieve the best outcomes for students.
+The Principal of an Independent Public School can establish a School Board whose elected members work with them and the community to achieve the best outcomes for students.
 Establishing the board of an Independent Public School is an opportunity to attract a broad cross-section of people with a range of experience and expertise.
 Strong community and industry representation ensures the board can make a significant contribution to the development of the school, with the board having a role to provide strategic guidance and monitoring.

 Functions of the school board include:

-endorsing the Denmark Senior High School Delivery and Performance Agreement
+- Endorsing the Denmark Senior High School Delivery and Performance Agreement

-endorsing and reviewing the school budget and business plan
+- Endorsing and reviewing the school budget and business plan

-monitoring the schools performance
+- Monitoring the schools performance

-developing processes to review the satisfaction level of parents, staff and students with the results reported in the annual school report
+- Developing processes to review the satisfaction level of parents, staff and students with the results reported in the annual school report

-endorsing the annual school report
+- Endorsing the annual school report

-selecting the Principal when a vacancy arises
+- Assisting in the selection the Principal when a vacancy arises

 One of the most important things the board does is to establish a vision for the school that reflects the aspirations and needs of the community.
 Elected members include parents, staff and members of the community.
 A comprehensive induction is provided for board members when they are elected.